Jasveer-Shah/WhatsApp-clone/README.md

 # WhatsApp-clone
-This build gave me amazing learning experience.
+This build gave me an amazing learning experience.